쉐도잉 연습: Why Love Is Harder in a Second Language | Magdalena Hoeller | TED - YouTube로 영어 말하기 배우기

 The roles reverse.

-So the power dynamics are not just defined by the couple itself but also by their surroundings.
+So the power dynamics are not just defined by the couple itself,

-I've presented you with a range of hidden language challenges now that intercultural partners face on a daily basis.
+I've presented you with a range of hidden language challenges now that intercultural partners face on a daily basis,

-And I think it's pretty apparent: dealing with two different languages here is tricky.
+Dealing with two different languages here is tricky.

-You might be asking yourself right now, so what's the solution?
+You might be asking yourself right now, So, what's the solution?

 What can we do?

-The bad news is that these things never really go away, no matter how long your relationship lasts.
+The bad news is that these things never really go away,

-My husband and I, we've been together for nine years now, and we still struggle with most of these things.
+My husband and I, we've been together for nine years now,

 The good news is that I can give you two very simple recommendations today.